-The quality of our natural resources directly impacts the health and wellness of our families, our communities and our natural areas.
+The quality of our natural resources directly impacts the health and wellness of our families, our communities, and our parks and open spaces.
 And, unfortunately, those resources are facing some serious challenges here in New Jersey.

-We believe that by focusing on these top priorities, we can improve public health, protect the natural beauty of our state, and combat climate change — while creating sustainable economic growth.
+We believe that by focusing on these top priorities and putting forth policies that address the disparate impact of climate, air, water, and land pollution in communities of color, we can improve public health, protect the natural beauty of our state, and combat climate change — while creating sustainable and equitable economic growth.